milosmerdovic/Employee-Management-System/README.md

 - Logout Feature

-## Tools and technologies used:
+### Tools and technologies used:

-Java 8+
+- Java 8+
-Spring Boot
+- Spring Boot
-Spring Data JPA ( Hibernate)
+- Spring Data JPA ( Hibernate)
-Spring Security
+- Spring Security
-MySQL
+- MySQL
-Maven
+- Maven
-Tomcat
+- Tomcat
-Thymeleaf
+- Thymeleaf

+Go to the root directory of the application and type the following command to run it:

+mvn sppring-boot:run